 Year-end payroll reporting for 2022 is right around the corner.
 To assist you in preparing the items your payroll provider will need to complete your payroll tax returns, we have provided an overview of the most significant reporting requirements to keep in mind.

-Please also stay tuned for an email on the new and existing compliance requirements in effect for 2022 to help you calculate payroll taxes accurately and effectively for your company and employees next year.
+Please also stay tuned for an email on the new and existing compliance requirements for 2023 to help you accurately and effectively calculate payroll taxes for your company and employees next year.

 New Jersey Electronic Filing

-New Jersey has mandated electronic filing of forms W-3, W-2, and 1099 beginning with the 2020 filing year.
-If you use a payroll service, we suggest you confirm with them that they will be filing your NJ W-3 and W-2s electronically on your behalf.
+New Jersey has mandated electronic filing of Forms W-3, W-2, and 1099 beginning with the 2020 filing year.
+If you use a payroll service, we suggest you confirm with them that they will file your NJ W-3 and W-2s electronically on your behalf.

 If you file these forms directly, you can do it using either:

 - The NJ site is used to file the other NJ forms (927, WR-30).There is a separate section for the W-3 filing.
 Once you select that, there will be an additional selection for completing the W-2 electronic filing.